 Victor, a rising gangland player, has infiltrated the crime empire run by ruthless kingpin Alphonse, with the single purpose of making Alphonse pay for destroying his once happy life.
 As he meticulously orchestrates his vengeance from his high-rise home, Victor watches and is watched by Beatrice, a mysterious young woman who lives in the apartment across from his.
 On the surface a fragile woman-child, Beatrice seethes with a rage of her own.
 When she uncovers Victor's dark secrets, she threatens to expose him unless he helps her carry out her own campaign of retribution.
 Each fixated on avenging the past, they devise a violent and cathartic plan that could change their worlds forever.
-Written by
+Beatrice is kidnapped by Alphonse towards the end, Its a race against time for Victor to save her.Written by

 [holding infant son]

 It wasn't meant to be this way, you know?
 We make our plans, sure.
 But life... life is what happens to you along the way.
 You know, first I didn't want this.
 I didn't want to connect.
 I didn't want to get involved.
 But she kept on with me, you know.
 This is what life is.
 This is why we're here.
 To connect.
 To... to build.
 We're here to build something.
 And then we had Theo.
 And then I understood that... you know, she was right.
 We're not meant to be alone.
 You ...

 See more »